 Smart bags are allowed as checked baggage if the battery is removed and carried in the cabin and the baggage is within the checked baggage size and weight allowances for your route.

 Smart bags with built-in batteries that can’t be removed are banned in both carry-on and checked baggage.

 You can visit our Dangerous Goods page for a full list of prohibited items.

 If you’re connecting in Dubai between Emirates flights and your layover is less than 24 hours, your bags will be checked through to your final destination.
 That means your bags will not be available while you are in transit, unless otherwise specified by our airport staff.

 This includes flights purchased on emirates.com, including those bought through the advanced search option.
 If you wish to access your bags in Dubai, please contact us to make the correct type of booking or modify your existing booking to allow this.

-All those traveling to the USA, Canada, and the UK are required to switch on their electronic devices at the Dubai International airport or risk being denied access to fly.
+All those traveling to USA, Canada and the UK are required to switch on their electronic devices at the Dubai International or risk being denied access to fly.
 Please ensure that your electronic devices have sufficient power before reaching the airport.
 This is part of enhanced security measures required by the authorities of these countries.